The importance of proper tree Identification: How Do You Know If a Tree is Safe

 FAQs:

-If you do work on a tree that is protected without the appropriate permissions, you could face significant fines, and possibly even jail time.
+If you do work on a protected tree without obtaining the necessary permits, you could be facing significant fines, and possibly even jail time.

-Can I appeal an TPO and/or preservation order?
+Can I appeal to a TPO Or preservation or TPO?

 Can I take down a protected tree?